MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 This setting determines whether IE automatically downloads updated versions of Microsoft’s VersionList.XML.
 IE uses this file to determine whether an ActiveX control should be stopped from loading.

 > [!Caution]
 > If you enable this setting, IE stops downloading updated versions of VersionList.XML.
-Turning off this automatic download breaks the [out-of-date ActiveX control blocking feature](/internet-explorer/ie11-deploy-guide/out-of-date-activex-control-blocking) by not letting the version list update with newly outdated controls, potentially compromising the security of your computer.
+Turning off this automatic download, breaks the [out-of-date ActiveX control blocking feature](/internet-explorer/ie11-deploy-guide/out-of-date-activex-control-blocking) by not letting the version list update with newly outdated controls, potentially compromising the security of your computer.

 If you disable or do not configure this setting, IE continues to download updated versions of VersionList.XML.